jchelly/LightconeIO/README.md

 ## Example Scripts

+### Plotting a pencil beam from the particle data

+The script 'examples/plot_pencil_beam.py' reads in all particles in a 2 degree radius about a vector along the x axis and makes a log scaled plot of projected mass.

 ### Making a new HEALPix map from lightcone particle data

-The script `examples/make_map_from_particles.py` shows how to make a new HEALPix map by projecting particles from a ligthcone particle output onto the sky.
+The script `examples/make_map_from_particles.py` shows how to make a new HEALPix map by projecting particles from a lightcone particle output onto the sky.

 The script uses the iterate_chunks() method from the IndexedLightcone class